 If you handle oils and chemical without protecting your hands, you’re exposing yourself not only to skin damage but also to damage to your nervous system and vital organs.
 You also risk developing skin irritants, oversensitivity and corrosion damage because of the chemicals.

 Always use our chemical protection guide or consult with our sellers when choosing gloves.
+All Ejendals’ chemical gloves are tested and approved according to EN 374, chemical- and microorganism risks.
 Chemical protection gloves are intended for single-day use, and sometimes for even shorter periods.

 THINGS TO CONSIDER WHEN CHOOSING CHEMICAL PROTECTION GLOVES: